List of Made in Chelsea cast members: Cast changes and storylines

-The seventh series in 2014 saw no new cast members arrive until the fourth episode where Sam Thompson's ex-girlfriend Riley Uggla was introduced as well as her friend Aurelie Mason-Perez.
+The seventh season in 2014 saw no new cast members arrive until the fourth episode where Sam Thompson's ex-girlfriend Riley Uggla was introduced as well as her friend Aurelie Mason-Perez.
 Stephanie also returned during this episode after only appearing in the previous series as a guest.
-Ed "Fordy" Ford made his debut during the sixth episode and later went on to date Louise, and Georgia "Toff" Toffolo arrived during the seventh episode.
+Ed "Fordy" Ford made his debut during the sixth episode and later went on to date Louise Thompson, and Georgia "Toff" Toffolo arrived during the seventh episode.
 This was the only series to feature Aurelie and Fordy after they decided not to return.

-The group took to New York City for a special series, which saw the introduction of Alik Alfus and Billie Carroll during the first episode, and Jules Hamilton in the second.
+The group took to New York City for a spin-off series, which saw the introduction of Alik Alfus and Billie Carroll during the first episode, and Jules Hamilton in the second.
 Cheska decided to return to London during the second episode.
-This was later confirmed as her final episode as she did not return for the eighth series.
-Gabriella Ellis also made a one-off return during the third episode.
+This was later confirmed as her final episode as she did not return for the eighth season.
+Gabriella Ellis also made a very brief one-off return during the third episode for Binky's birthday party with drinks all the way.
 The series featured all of the Chelsea cast, however, there were notable absences from Andy, Sophie and Toff, who returned during the eighth series.
-Whilst Alik remained returned following the NYC specials, both Billie and Jules did not.
-The eighth series began in October and featured the arrival of both Lonan O'Herlihy and Will Colebrook in the first episode as well as Tiffany Watson, who is the sister of already established cast member Lucy.
+Whilst Alik remained returned following the NYC special.
+Both Billie and Jules did not.

+The eighth season began in October and featured the arrival of both Lonan O'Herlihy and Will Colebrook in the first episode as well as Tiffany Watson, who is the sister of already established cast member Lucy.
 George Amor was introduced during the second episode as a new love interest of Victoria.
 Josh Shepherd made his first appearance for the show during the fifth episode of the series as a friend of Stevie, and Lauren Frazer-Hutton debuted during the ninth episode as Spencer's new girlfriend.
 Despite no official word of their departures from the show, Will and George did not return for the ninth series.

-Ahead of the ninth series in 2015, it was confirmed that five new cast members had been added to the show.
+Ahead of the ninth season in 2015, it was confirmed that five new cast members had been added to the show.
 These included Emily Weller, Jess Woodley, Millie Wilkinson, Fleur Irving and Josh "JP" Patterson, who are all already friends of already established cast members.
 This is also the first series to include Nicola Hughes, who joined the series as the girlfriend of Alex, as well as new cast members James Dunmore and Elliot Cross.
 The ninth series was the last to include long-serving cast member Andy Jordan, who left to pursue a music career.
 Stevie Johnson, who appeared alongside Jordan from Series 4, announced his departure in August 2015.
-Another long-serving cast member Spencer Matthews left the show on 16 November 2015.